Gary Brewer and the Kentucky Ramblers: Shin-dig in the Park Music Festival

-Brewgrass Entertainment (Music Venue)
+Brewgrass Entertainment (music venue)

 Due to the success of their Winter and Summer concert series, Gary Brewer and the Kentucky Ramblers partnered with the Outlet Shoppes of the Bluegrass transforming a former retail space into a live music venue inside of Kentucky's largest outlet mall (Brewgrass Entertainment).
 Running from November 2019 – April 2020, as an artist residency; and it acted as the official kick-off to Gary Brewer and the Kentucky Ramblers 40th Anniversary celebration tour.
 Keeping live music in their home state of Kentucky is important to them for now and future generations.
 Brewgrass Entertainment (Music Venue): an intimate style venue offering guest groups from various genres (Bluegrass, Country, Americana, Gospel, and more).

 Deep Roots Music Fest

 Gary Brewer & the Kentucky Ramblers and their production company, Brewgrass Entertainment partnered with the City of Louisville (KY), Louisville Parks and Recreation, & the Iroquois Amphitheater for a free community event.
 Deep Roots Music Fest featured former Foreigner lead singer Johnny Edwards, America's Got Talent Season 11 finalists Linkin Bridge, and special guest CJ Sparks.
 Gary Brewer & the Kentucky Ramblers headlined the event.
 The goal of the event was to bring healing to the community through their mutual love of various music and diversity in Louisville.
-Deep Roots Music Fest took place on Saturday, June 18, 2022 at the Iroquois Amphitheater.
+Deep Roots Music Fest took place on Saturday, June 18, 2022, at the Iroquois Amphitheater.

-Album Release Highlights
+Album release highlights

 "Vintage Country Revival" CD (2018)

 Gary Brewer is a bluegrass artist who released an acoustic Country album including 13 tracks of some of the top classic Country hits (all performed by Gary Brewer and the Kentucky Ramblers).
 Among Bye Bye Love, Good Hearted Woman, T For Texas, Oh Lonesome Me, and various others, John Prine's Paradise is performed as a duet by Gary and teen country prodigy, EmiSunshine.
 "Vintage Country Revival" was entered on the initial Grammy Awards ballot for Best Americana Album and Best American-Roots Performance.